crz02/Youtube/README.md

 # YouTube-Clone 🎥

 This is a simple **YouTube homepage clone** built using HTML and CSS.
-It mimics the layout and design of the original YouTube homepage for learning and educational purposes.[This Code is Broken Down Due to HTML4 and in HTML Scripts **ITS CONTAINS Sooo many bugs**]
+It mimics the layout and design of the original YouTube homepage for learning and educational purposes.
+Bug Fixes are in the way

 ![YouTube Clone Screenshot](ss.jpeg)